Can I log in to Adobe Stock and download the images myself?

 Do let us know if we can gather information about any specific design to help you file a report and have these designs taken down.

 I got a copyright infringement notice by using one of your designs, how do I get proof that the image I used is licensed?

 Simply send an email to [email protected].
 We will provide a copy of the original request and the completed design email plus proof that at that time, you have a subscription with a premium stock add-on.
-Adobe will then know that we are under contract with them and it has been enough for other clients to protect their designs and fight claims against them.
+Adobe will then know that we are under contract with them and it has been enough for other customers to protect their designs and fight claims against them.

 What are the other restrictions with having an Adobe asset used in my designs?

 There are certain restrictions when using designs that have Adobe assets in them so we're including the most important part here: